-There are only a few recognised manufacturers of motors that really have the torque and power to be effective on an e-MTB and most of the major manufacturers will come with a motor from either Bosch, Yamaha or Shimano e-step to name a few.
-Motors are generally either 250W or 500W for higher performance models and will provide assistance up until around 15.5mph at which point the motor will cut out but you can still pedal the bike as normal.
+There are only a few recognised manufacturers of motors that really have the torque and power to be effective on an e-MTB and most of the major manufacturers will come with a motor from either Bosch, Brose, Yamaha or Shimano e-step to name a few.
+Motors for ebikes are legally limited to 250W and will provide assistance up until around 15.5mph at which point the motor will cut out but you can still pedal the bike as normal.

 There is generally a control unit mounted on the handlebars that allows you to control the level of assistance.
 Most have a pretty simple and intuitive design and we have yet to find one that we can’t ride.

 Remember though the more power an assistance that you use, the quicker the battery will run down.
 On most e-MTB’s the battery is either built into the down tube or placed on it.
 This placement keeps the centre of gravity low and means that the bike is still fun to throw round the trails.